killme2008/carmine-sentinel/README.md

 [net.fnil/carmine-sentinel "0.1.0-beta"]
 ```

-It's a beta release, you can try it and feedback is welcome.
+It's a beta release, you can try it.Feedback is welcome.

 First, require carmine and carmine-sentinel: